vjeuel/Project1/README.md

 ## **Project Description**

-  An application that surfs the web for healthy home-made recipes for your COVID-19 quarantine.
+  An application that surfs the web for news and home-made recipes for to keep you busy during the COVID-19 quarantine.

 As a user,

-I want to make healthy meals,
+I want the ability to find food and drink recommendations as well as US health news,

-So that I can eat well throughout the Corona Virus quarantine.
+So that I can learn to make good food, drink recipes, and stay informed as possible during the Coronavirus outbreak.
+________